-Introduction 3
+1. Introduction 2

-Equality & Diversity Statement 3

-Smoking in Scotland (ASH Scotland Facts October 2018) 3
+2. Smoking in Scotland (ASH Scotland Facts March 2024) 2

-Scotland's Charter for a Tobacco-free Generation 4
+3. Scotland's Charter for a Tobacco-free Generation 2

-Legal Framework 4
+4. Legal Framework 2

-Policy Principles 4
+5. Policy Principles 3

-Policy Conditions 5
+6. Policy Conditions 3

+7. Smoking out with the organisation's premises 4

-Passive smoking exposure out with the organisation's premises 5
+8. Passive smoking exposure out with the organisation's premises 4

-Implementation 5
+9. Implementation 4

-Non-compliance 6
+10. Non-compliance 5

-Concerns/Issues 6
+11. Concerns/Issues 6

-Cessation Support 7
+12. Cessation Support 6

-Use of Electronic Cigarettes 7
+13. Use of /Nicotine Vapour Products (NVPs) 6

-Policy Review 7
+14. Policy Review 7

-APPENDIX A: 'NO-SMOKING PREMISES' (as listed in Schedule 1 to the Regu ılations) 8
+APPENDIX A: 'NO-SMOKING PREMISES' (as listed in Schedule 1 to the Regulation •

-APPENDIX B: EXEMPTIONS (as listed in Schedule 2 to the Regulations) 9
+PPENDIX B: EXEMPTIONS (as listed in Schedule 2 to the Regulations)

-APPENDIX C: Smoke-Free Policy Notice 10

-APPENDIX D: No Smoking Sign 11
+PPENDIX D: No Smoking Sign

-Introduction
+1. Introduction

-Pineview Housing Association Ltd recognises, as an employer, it has a duty under the Smoking, Health and Social Care (Scotland) Act 2005, the Health and Safety at Work Act 1974 and Workplace (Health, Safety and Welfare) Regulations 1992, to ensure, so far as is reasonably practicable, that its working environment for all employees is healthy and safe.
+- 1.1.
+Pineview Housing Association Ltd recognises, as an employer, it has a duty under the Smoking, Health and Social Care (Scotland) Act 2005, the Health and Safety at Work Act 1974 and Workplace (Health, Safety and Welfare) Regulations 1992, to ensure, so far as is reasonably practicable, that its working environment for all employees is healthy and safe. - 1.2.
 This policy has been introduced as the Association's response to the Smoking, Health and Social Care (Scotland) Act 2005 as well as its duty of care for the health and welfare of all employees and customers.
-It has been recognised that passive smoking can cause diseases therefore preventing it can save lives.

-The reference to smoking relates to all types of smoking - standard cigarettes, cigars, pipes, e-cigarettes etc.
+It has been recognised that passive smoking can cause diseases therefore preventing it can save lives. - 1.3.
+The reference to smoking relates to all types of smoking, including but not limited to standard cigarettes, cigars, pipes, nicotine vapour products (NVPs).